dogweather/forkful/content/en/cpp/data-formats-and-serialization/working-with-toml.md

   \ easy to read due to its clear semantics.
 Programmers use TOML for configuration\u2026"
 lastmod: '2024-03-13T22:45:00.379088-06:00'
 model: gpt-4-1106-preview
-summary: "TOML (Tom's Obvious, Minimal Language) is a data serialization format easy\
-  \ to read due to its clear semantics.
-Programmers use TOML for configuration\u2026"
+summary: TOML (Tom's Obvious, Minimal Language) is a data serialization format easy to read due to its clear semantics.
 title: Working with TOML
 weight: 39
 ---